ashawkey/note/docs/linux/git_tricks.md

 ### Multiple accounts in the same shell

-This happens when you want to switch to another github account for a specific repo.Config local user name and email
+This happens when you want to switch to another github/gitlab account for a specific repo:

 * Set local user name and email: